They overcome financial hurdles to start businesses at a higher rate than men. How women do it offers lessons for all aspiring entrepreneurs.

 What’s the appeal of entrepreneurship for women?
 It may be the ability it gives them to circumvent the corporate glass ceiling.
 By founding and owning their own businesses, women place themselves in charge.
-For mothers juggling work and family, entrepreneurship can also offer more flexibility, allowing them to set their own hours.
-All of which may help to explain why over 1,800 new women-owned businesses are started per day, according to the 2019 State of Women-Owned Business Report from the Women’s Business Enterprise National Council.
+For mothers juggling work and family, entrepreneurship also can offer more flexibility, allowing them to set their own hours.
+All of which may help to explain why more than 1,800 new women-owned businesses are started per day, according to the American Express report.

 “Women need a supporting human and financial capital network behind them — something men have enjoyed for a long time,” says Kay Koplovitz, co-founder and chairman of Springboard Enterprises, a network dedicated to building high-growth life sciences and technology companies led by women.
 Here, Koplovitz and others who have built successful companies offer advice for women thinking of taking the plunge.

-Look to Other Women for Funding
+Look to other women for funding

 Helping today’s women entrepreneurs find financing are the many women who came before them.
 As an increasing number of successful businesswomen become investors, they’re taking other women entrepreneurs under their wing.
 “Women are very good at building sustainable businesses if they have access to financing and get to compete on a level playing field,” says Koplovitz.

 Being the CEO of your own company requires an intense commitment of time.
-Many of the women entrepreneurs interviewed in the Beyond the Bucks report recognized that investing in their employees helped them to create a workforce that could manage the daily operations of the business without constant oversight, freeing them to focus on strategic planning and fund raising.
+Many of the women entrepreneurs interviewed in the Beyond the Bucks report recognized that investing in their employees helped them to create a workforce that could manage the daily operations of the business without constant oversight, freeing them to focus on strategic planning and fundraising.
 They referred to this as “working on the business — not in it.”
 Delegating tasks and creating engaged teams helped them grow their businesses.

-“Entrepreneurs frequently are somewhat optimistic about financial projections,” notes Joe DiNicola, a Small Business East Division executive at Bank of America.
-You need to be prepared to operate at a loss for a while, and it’s important to verify every assumption.
-Can you actually rent an adequate space for $1,000 a month?
+Entrepreneurs frequently are somewhat optimistic about financial projections.
+It’s important to prepare for the possibility that you might have to operate at a loss for a while.
+To get started, verify every assumption you may have, questions like: Can you actually rent an adequate space for $1,000 a month?
 Have you double-checked your product cost estimates?
-“Only when you get clear answers to such questions can you begin to consider your funding options,” he says.
+Only when you get clear answers to such questions can you begin to consider your funding options.

 It’s common to rely on personal or family savings as the primary initial source of funding for business startups.
 However, women tend to rely slightly more heavily on personal or business credit card use, according to the U.S. Small Business Administration, as of 2017.
 And that can be risky, because it automatically commits the owner to inflexible monthly payments that can limit the amount that can be invested in building the business.

-Working with a financial advisor to consider your options and manage those risks can help.
+Working with a wealth management advisor to consider your options and manage those risks can help.
 That’s what Lisa Young, a transportation planner based in Fullerton, California, did when she decided to set up her own business.
 Sammie Kothari Peng, her advisor at Merrill, helped guide her financially and provided encouragement as she made the leap to being her own boss in 2015.
 “We prepared a budget.
 We prepared, really, a pros and cons.
 What that would mean for her from a financial standpoint, and a personal standpoint,” recalls Kothari Peng.